dankuck/dankuck.github.io/_posts/2021-07-22-trumans-map-6-politics-is-the-mind-killer.md

 I hesitated then said, “This is what I’m doing, Mom.”

 “You shouldn’t be out there getting involved in government.
 You have a career path.
 You’re going to start an exciting career in the culinary arts.
-You’ve been in school for four years.
+You’ve been in school for three years.
 People adore the culinary arts.
 There’s a whole channel about it on TV.”
 She remained leaning against the hutch.

 “We don’t get that channel.
 And it doesn’t matter.
 I can be a chef and the mayor.
 The Chef Mayor.
 It’s a gimmick,” I said this in a flat voice, the closest thing I could get to firm and calm.
 My mother was not moving, but I felt like she was circling me.
 “And that doesn’t matter either.
 This is what I’m doing.”

 My mother tried something different.
 She looked away.
 “It’s boring, Truman.”
-She fiddled with a chachki on the hutch, a sailboat.
-“If you really insist on stepping out into the adult world…” This pause was for dramatic effect.
+She fiddled with a chachki she picked up from the hutch, a sailboat.
+“If you really insist on jumping into the adult world…” This pause was for dramatic effect.
 “If that’s what you want, then you should be looking for a wife.”

 That did take me by surprise.